abondar24/CrackingInterview/README.md

                 [(1,4),(2,6)] - > 5
                 [(4,6)(1,2)(1,2)] -> 3
                 [(1,4)(6,8)(2,4)(7,9)(10,15)] -> 11
+- compareTriplets - given two lists of scores return a list of comparision.
+Scoring: if a[i]>b[i] then a get +1, if equal no point awarded
+- diagonalDifference - calculate difference of sums of diagonals in matrix
+- plusMinus - print ration of positive,negative and zero integers in the list
+- getFibonacci - get list of fibonacci numbers up to a limit
+- minimaxSum - find min and max sums of elements of list excluding one of the elements
+- birthdayCandles - You are in charge of the cake for a child's birthday.
+You have decided the cake will have one candle for each year of their total age.
+They will only be able to blow out the tallest of the candles.
+Count how many candles are tallest.

 ##  List
 - addToEnd - append a new node to the end of list
 - addToMiddle - append a new node to the middle of list